 Additionally, in response to the housing crisis related to the COVID-19 Pandemic, Congress enacted the Consolidated Appropriations Act, 2021 in December 2020 creating the Emergency Rental Assistance (ERA1) program to provide funding to assist households that are unable to pay rent or utilities.
 The Fund received the State's allocation of \$200 million under this Act to administer the rental assistance program on behalf of the State.
 As of August 26, 2022, the Fund ceased accepting applications for rental and utility assistance and all activity under ERA1 ceased pursuant to the U.S. Treasury guidelines as of September 30, 2022.
-As of June 30, 2023, \$87,359,000 of these funds had been disbursed for rental and utility assistance.
+As of June 30, 2024, \$87,240,000 of these funds had been disbursed for rental and utility assistance.

 In addition, in March 2021 Congress enacted the American Rescue Plan Act of 2021, which allocated an additional \$152,000,000 to the State for the Emergency Rental Assistance (ERA2) Program and \$50,000,000 in homeowner's assistance for the Homeowners Assistance Fund (HAF), both of which the Fund administers on behalf of the State.
-Collectively, ERA1 and ERA2 are locally known as the Mountaineer Rental Assistance Program MRAP).
-As of June 30, 2023, \$80,512,000 of the ERA2 funds have been disbursed for rental and utility assistance and \$354,000 has been disbursed for the production of multifamily rental units.
-In addition, \$19,311,000 of the HAF funds has been disbursed for mortgage and utility assistance.
+Collectively, ERA1 and ERA2 are locally known as the Mountaineer Rental Assistance Program (MRAP).
+As of June 30, 2024, \$85,070,000 of the ERA2 funds have been disbursed for rental and utility assistance and \$3,580,000 has been disbursed for the production of multifamily rental units.
+In addition, \$36,389,000 of the HAF funds has been disbursed for mortgage and utility assistance.
+As of May 8, 2024, the Housing Development Fund ceased accepting applications for assistance under the HAF Program.